Keep your license keys organised per project and see what is going on at a glance.

 All plans are monthly and can be cancelled at any time.
 Looking for a tailored solution?
 Send us an email

 *= all subscription plan prices are excluding applicable VAT.

 No, not at all.
 The GET request is sent asynchronously and your project will run just fine until it receives a response and either grants or refuses access.
 In a very bad scenario where our service is slow, the worst thing that happens is a user being able to use the web app for a couple of seconds before it is denied access.Validating each pageload, isn't that overkill?

 Definitely, that's why we don't.
 Whenever a valid license key is used and access is granted, we'll place a small cookie.
 Until that cookie has expired (after 7 days), we won't check again.
 Keep this in account when testing and clear your cookies before reloading if you are expecting something to happen.What prevents my client from removing the license validation from the code they are trying to copy?

 Sure.
 Whenever we receive a validation request and grant access, we create a fingerprint of the page from which the validation was requested.
-Then, when we deny access to a page which did not provide a (valid) application uuid, we try to match the fingerprint of that page with one of the ones we indexed.
-This means that in many cases, we will still be able to notify you about invalid use of your application.And what if I don't have Auto application detection in my plan?
+Then, when we deny access to a page which did not provide a (valid) project uuid, we try to match the fingerprint of that page with one of the ones we indexed.
+This means that in many cases, we will still be able to notify you about invalid use of your project.And what if I don't have Auto project detection in my plan?

 Access to the product will be denied, and the default error page will be shown.
 Your client will then realise that what they are doing is a bad idea, will call you and ask if it is possible to pay a lot of money for another copy of your awesome software*.* = at least, that is what we hope.